Non-belligerent: Ireland

 Although officially Ireland declared itself neutral in World War II, it can be disputed whether it was a non-belligerent or not, as The Cranborne Report drew up by the Viscount Cranborne to the British War Cabinet noted regarding Irish-British collaboration.
 An example of such collaboration was the permission for Allied use of Irish airspace for military means.

 Sweden

 While Sweden did not officially fight in the Winter War, a new Flying regiment was formed out of volunteers to aid Finland and took charge of defending Finnish Lapland; the aircraft for the regiment came directly from Swedish Air Force inventory.

 Japan

 The Article 9 of the Constitution of Japan denies the right of belligerence of states, in order to accomplish "international peace based on justice and order".

+United Kingdom

+The United Kingdom's government showed support for the United States in the Vietnam War, but the country did not send troops to fight in the war.

+NATO

+During the ongoing Russian invasion of Ukraine, the NATO states provide military equipment and economic support to Ukraine.

 Others

-Along with the US, the political stance of Peru during the Falklands War and that of the Netherlands during the 2003 invasion of Iraq was described by politicians as "political support, but no military support".
+Along with the US, the political stance of the Netherlands during the 2003 invasion of Iraq was described by politicians as "political support, but no military support".